maddydevgits/flutter-kits-bootcamp/README.md

    - Create two screens: HomeScreen and SecondScreen
    - Add a button on HomeScreen to navigate to SecondScreen
    - On SecondScreen, display a back button or use Navigator.pop(context) to return
+7. **Stateful Widget**
+   Implement a basic screen demonstrating a stateful widget
+   - Create a HomeScreen
+   - Display a Counter value using Text widget
+   - Use ElevatedButton to update the state

 JSON API Server: https://jsonplaceholder.typicode.com/users
 ---